Tribes have high hopes as Haaland confirmation hearing nears

 That debate has played out for decades at Chaco Canyon.
 The national monument sits amid a checkerboard of Navajo Nation, private and public land.
 Individual Navajos who were given allotments of land benefit from oil and gas development, while pueblo tribes elsewhere in New Mexico have sought a permanent ban on extraction.

 “In those situations where there’s disagreement, it’s just a harder issue to solve,” Roberts said.
-“But it doesn’t mean that someone should come in with a heavy hand and say, ‘This is how we’re going to do it.’”
+“But it doesn’t mean that someone should come in with a heavy hand and say, ‘This is how we’re going to do it.’
+Tribal consultation has to be a continuing dialogue and meaningful to be effective."

 As a freshman lawmaker, Haaland led a subcommittee that oversees national forests, parks and public land.
 In those hearings and others, she points out that tribes haven't had much voice in determining what happens on their ancestral lands, and the U.S. has failed to uphold promises made through treaties and other acts.